Place the upper and lower fuselage side parts together. Use a straight edge to align the two parts.

 Use your wife’s credit card to spread the epoxy to a very thin layer.
 Don’t lay it on super thick or it will squish out everywhere when pressed.

 Carefully flip the doubler over and place it glue side down onto the fuselage side, using the dowels to align the parts.
 Check around the edges to make sure all the corners match.
+A pinch of very fine sand can prevent the parts from sliding, although it’s not entirely necessary.
+Just a grain or two here and there will do the trick.
 Once you get it lined up, place a piece of plastic over it.

 Stack heavy books and other objects on top of it.
 If you cut your dowels the correct length they should not interfere with the books you are using to compress the assembly.
+Feel the edges with your fingers in a few places to make sure the pieces are aligned properly.
 Leave this overnight to cure.

-Repeat the entire process with the other fuselage side, making sure that you are making one right and one left fuselage side, with the doublers on the inside of the airplane.
+Repeat the process with the other fuselage side, making sure that you are making one right and one left fuselage side, with the doublers on the inside of the airplane and the stenciled marks showing.

 When the glue is dry you may see some spots where glue has squeezed from under the doubler.

 This glue blob will interfere with the balsa doubler that goes here.
 There are two possible remedies for this.
-You can gently remove the excess glue with a hobby knife or other tool, or you can use a knife or sand paper to remove wood from the part that goes there so the glue won’t matter.
+You can gently remove the excess glue with a hobby knife or other tool, or you can use a knife or sand paper to remove wood from the part that goes there, as shown in the following photo.

 Temporarily set bulkhead F2 in place as a spacer to determine the location of the balsa wing saddle doubler.
 Using medium or thick CA glue, attach the balsa wing saddle doubler, but don’t glue F2 yet.
 Add the 1/16″ ply rear wing dowel tripler.
 In the photo, notice the slot for F2.